FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 ### Gno.land Genesis - Addressing Mistranslations of the Bible

+Gno.land was started during the Covid19 lockdowns when I was most frustarted at the censorship of information regarding the true laboratory origins of Covid19 and the conspiracy to forcibly medicate the population with a dangerous experimental gene therapy that did more harm to children and young adults than good.
+I was also frustrated over the years of dealing with the ICF and the "Cosmos Cartel" which defamed and slandered the chief architect and visionary and inventor behind the project.

+Prior to that during December 25th, 2019, when I started reading the New Testament for the first time, the first thing I read was the Book of Revelation and specifically the Letter to Ephesus; and it spoke to me like nobody else could regarding what I was enduring with the drama around Cosmos.
+During the course of the Covid19 lockdown I studied every conspiracy theory to understand the reason for both "GORE2020" and the lockdowns, and discovered that they both have the same underlying cause.
+During this time I also learned that many translations of the Old Testament and New Testament were wrong by design.

-**The New Testament had been mistranslated to hide the primary reason why Jesus was crucified--it was because he was in protest of taxes.** Despite all the sources online and the authorities at Church, this can be verified by inspecting the facts.
+For example, **the New Testament had been mistranslated to hide one of the primary reason why Jesus was crucified--it was because he was in protest of taxes.** Despite all the sources online and the authorities at Church, this can be verified by inspecting the facts.

 It is now well understood in some circles that certain translations of the bible were intentionally designed (or at least promoted) with the intent of